Individual customers privacy policy

 Payments

-To take payment the Cicerone website requests credit or debit card or Paypal/wallet type payment information.
-Cicerone never see this information, card or other details which are securely encrypted and passed directly to our payment providers.
+To take payment the Cicerone website requests credit or debit card or Paypal/wallet-type payment information.
+Cicerone never sees this information, card or other details which are securely encrypted and passed directly to our payment providers.
 We work with the following “payment gateways” to ensure secure payments.
-These are:

 Your account at Cicerone

-Most online purchases are made through an account at Cicerone which allows you to manage your personal details and select any marketing preferences.
-Website users buying guides for the first time are invited to open an account when making a purchase.
+Most online purchases are made through an account on the Cicerone website, which allows you to manage your personal details and select any marketing preferences.
+Website users buying guidebooks for the first time are invited to open an account when making a purchase.
 Users with an account already are invited to open their account to smooth the buying process.

 Alternatively, through our Guest Checkout facility, you may buy guides from Cicerone without opening an account.
 However, if you open an account, Cicerone will store your purchase history of guidebooks, eBooks and other products.
 You can also register guidebooks acquired at other retailers whether online or shops, in the UK or elsewhere.